A Rhetorical Approach to Writing at Stanford

 PWR's Rhetorical Approach

-A rhetorical approach to writing examines texts primarily as acts of communication or as performances rather than as static objects; rhetoricians study both production and reception of discourse.
-With this emphasis, PWR differentiates itself from other writing-intensive courses Stanford undergraduates are likely to encounter.
-This means that PWR students gain knowledge and skill in assessing communication situations, in understanding and evaluating the discourse of others, and in making an impact through their participation in conversations, including research conversations.
+A rhetorical approach to writing examines language in all of its forms primarily as acts of communication, as performances rather than as static objects; students and instructors together study both how humans generate language and and how they experience and respond to language.
+With this emphasis, PWR differentiates itself from other writing-intensive courses that might focus on writing as focused on conveying information or content.
+Through developing rhetorical awareness, PWR students gain knowledge and skill in assessing and making strategic choices in communication situations, in understanding and evaluating the language of others, and in making an impact through their participation in academic and public conversations, including research conversations.

 Problem-solving pedagogy

-Students in a rhetoric-focused class become more effective problem-solvers in communication—they are more able to seize an opportunity, to establish credibility, to state a case responsibly, to argue ethically, to understand and contribute to a community.
+Students grounded in rhetoric become more effective problem-solvers in communication—they can more readily recognize and act on an opportunity, establish credibility, state a case cogently, argue ethically, and use writing and speaking to understand and contribute to a community.

-Though there is variety in the ways PWR instructors familiarize their students with rhetoric, all introduce some rhetorical concepts early and repeatedly within their classroom activities and assignments.
+Though PWR instructors familiarize their students with rhetoric in a variety of ways, all introduce rhetorical concepts and give students consistent practice via classroom activities and assignments.

 Rhetoric vs. rules